Lakehill offers baseball for children ages 3 to 12 years and softball for girls at the U10 to U23 levels.

 - Parents will be asked to help to set up fields before games and put things away afterwards.
 Again, we have lots of people who can show you what to do.

-- Each team will need one parent to help organize team communications, volunteer activities for that team, and other off-field communications or activities that the coach might need help with.
+- Each team will need one parent to be the Team Manager to help organize team communications, volunteer activities for that team, and other off-field communications or activities that the coach might need help with.
 When your team is formed, the head coach will be in touch about this role.